purplemagma/simple-qbo-payroll/README.md

 Sets a property on the parent model to a specified value.

+### qboXDM.getModelProperty(name)

+Gets a property from the parent model.

+### qboXDM.updateQuickFillStore(storeId)

+Refreshes specified quickfill store data

+### qboXDM.emitEvent(eventId, data)

+Sends an event to QBO, plugin must register for events it's allowed to send through the configuration (allowedEvents property, array of strings)

+### qboXDM.adjustFrameHeight(height)

+Sets iframe height to specified value, support pixel and percent options, must be string

+### qboXDM.adjustFrameWidth(width)

+Sets iframe width to specified value, support pixel and percent options, must be string

+### qboXDM.showSpinner(callbackFn)

+Shows a spinner, calls callbackFn with a "timeout"  value that equals to amount of time spinner will be shown for.
+If there is need to show spinner for longer than default timeout, this method has to be called again to reset the timeout.

+### qboXDM.hideSpinner()

+Hides currently displayed spinner

 ## Functions available for integration
 ### qboXDMReceiveMessage(message)
 Implement this function to receive messages from QBO as well as from the frames of your application (e.g. from trowser to main frame and vice versa)